hpi-schul-cloud/docker-compose/README.md

 ## Change version or path of container (env-files)

-Version of docker container that aren't managed by the HPI-Schul-Cloud team could be inlcuded and update in `./envs/default.env` other docker tags should be added to the relatet env file (e.g. for develop us `./envs/develop.env`).
-Some of the container have also a default tag if nothing is set in envs. **Envs for spezial need** could also be added in a `.env` file inside the `./envs` path and will not be commited.
+Versions of docker containers that aren't managed by the HPI-Schul-Cloud team can be inlcuded and updated in `./envs/default.env`.
+Other docker tags should be added to the related env file (e.g. for develop us `./envs/develop.env`).
+Some of the containers also have a default tag if nothing is set in envs. **Envs for special needs** can also be added in a `.env` file inside the `./envs` path and will not be commited.
 Please add credentials and secrets only in this file!

 ## Structure